kotarak/vimpire/README.txt

 windows client for nailgun is included in the distribution as ng.exe.
 Delete it only in case you are sure, that you can rebuild it.
 You may see an error when building the nailgun-client.
 That's ok.

+Running „ant install“ will install the vim plugin into the named directory.

 To run the Nailgun server you need the clojure.jar, clojure-contrib.jar and vimclojure.jar in your Classpath: